31 Basic Crochet Stitches

 3. Repeat step 2 to make as many chains as your pattern calls for.

-Single Crochet Stitch + Video Tutorial
+How to Single Crochet + Video Tutorial

 1. Insert your hook into center of your next working chain.
 Grab yarn (known as a yarn over) and draw through the chain stitch and up onto the hook so that you have two loops on your hook.